rackerlabs/support-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email-and-skype-for-business.md

 **Tools Required:** DNS host administrator access

 ## Overview
-This article will instruct you how to configure your domain's DNS to start receiving email at Rackspace Cloud Office
+This article will instruct you in how to configure your domain's DNS to start receiving email at Rackspace Cloud Office

 ## Initial Domain (DNS) Configuration to Send/Receive Email